City of Riviera Beach Community Grants Program

 Projects must:

-- Provide clear examples of the proposed activities and defined goals
+Provide detailed example(s) of the project and goals

-- Address specific community needs or enhance the quality of life for residents with disabilities
+Address community needs or enhance residents’ quality of life

-- Be completed within one (1) year of the grant award
+Be completed within the grant timeline of one (1) year from award

-- Match or exceed the requested grant amount through volunteer time, in-kind donations, or financial contributions
+Match or exceed the total grant amount requested through volunteer time, in-kind donations, or financial contributions

 Good Standing Requirement for Florida Nonprofits